 We measured the accuracy of the GPS absolute timestamping of each CCD frame in HiPERCAM by observing an LED connected to the pulse-per-second (PPS) output of our GPS system.
 An example observation is shown above, where we plot the light curve of the LED phase-folded on its 1s period.
 The shape of the light curve is a convolution of two top-hat functions, one for the LED pulse and the other for the exposure time duration (in this example, 0.003s).
 Hence the folded light curve exhibits a ramp, the centre of which should correspond to the start of the GPS second.
 The figure above shows that this is indeed the case: the offset between the start of the GPS second and centre of the ramp is only 35μs and is set by the measurement accuracy of our experiment.
 Hence we can say that the absolute timestamping of each CCD frame in HiPERCAM is accurate to better than tens of microseconds.

-HiPERCAM was removed from the GTC rotator in June 2018 so that an autoguider can be installed.
-The instrument will be remounted on the telescope from September 2018 to the end of the year for more science runs.
+HiPERCAM was removed from the GTC rotator in June 2018 so that an autoguider could be installed.
+The instrument was remounted on the telescope in September 2018, where it will remain in use for science until January 2019.
 In 2019, HiPERCAM will share the Folded Cassegrain focus of the GTC with CanariCam.
 The situation from 2020 onwards is less clear at the moment, due to the arrival of MIRADAS at the GTC.

-We are planning on making three enhancements to HiPERCAM during the coming year.
-The first is to modify the CCD preamp boards so that it is possible to switch the bandwidth from the current value of 1.06MHz to approximately half this value.
+We are planning on making four enhancements to HiPERCAM during the coming year or two.
+The first is to modify the CCD preamp boards so that it is possible to switch the bandwidth from the current value of 1.06MHz to approximately half and/or quarter this value.
 In this way, we hope to reduce the readout noise from its current value of ~4e- to ~3e- in slow readout mode (263kHz).

-CAD image of COMPO.
+Left: CAD image of COMPO.
 The upper arm collects light from a star falling outside the HiPERCAM field of view (solid blue rectangle at centre) but inside the 10’ diameter view of view at the Folded Cassegrain focus of the GTC (outer blue circle).
 The lower arm redirects this light to one of the corners of the HiPERCAM field of view, via a set of relay optics.
+Right: An example finding chart showing the HiPERCAM field of view (red rectangle at centre) and the entire GTC field of view (green "upside-down Mickey Mouse" shape).
+The yellow arc shows the area of sky available to COMPO at a given telescope rotator angle.
+The whole pattern depicted in this image rotates around the red dot at the centre as the telescope rotator is moved.

 The second enhancement is to implement a COMParison star Pick-Off system (COMPO), as shown above.
 Light from a bright comparison star that falls outside the 3.1' diagonal field of view of HiPERCAM, but within the 10' diameter field of view of the Folded Cassegrain focus of the GTC, is collected by a pick-off arm.
 The light is then redirected to a second arm, via a set of relay optics, which injects the starlight onto one of the corners of the HiPERCAM CCDs.
 In this way it is possible to use much brighter comparison stars than would usually be available for differential photometry.
 This will be of particular importance when observing bright targets, like exoplanet host stars, for which nearby comparison stars of comparable or greater brightness are rare.
 More quantitatively, without COMPO, there is a 90% probability of finding a comparison star of magnitude r = 14 in the field of view, whereas with COMPO one will be able to find comparison stars of magnitude r = 12 with the same probability.
 COMPO will also be of great benefit to most us-band observations, as many of the targets observed by HiPERCAM tend to be blue (e.g. white dwarfs) and hence bright in the us-band, whereas most comparison stars tend to be red and hence faint in the us-band.